aubricot/CV_for_flower_CT/README.md

 <sub><sup>Interactive 3D models of UNETR Model ground truth (label), output (raw), and output (post-processed) are available on <a href="https://skfb.ly/pvw6n">Sketchfab</a></sup></sub>

 ## Data and model availability
-Micro-CT datasets of flowers and their corresponding segmentation files will be made available shortly, along with trained models.
+Three versions of the training datasets (micro-CT images of flowers and their corresponding segmentation files) are available on Zenodo ([masked training data used to train best models](https://zenodo.org/records/15123180), unmasked training data with cleaned segmentations and exclusion critera, unmasked training data with original segmentations and no exclusion criteria).
+Train notebooks for the 5 best trianing attempts and their corresponding train graphs are available on [Zenodo](https://doi.org/10.5281/zenodo.15126203).
+Trained models will be made available soon.

 ## References